 Local police agencies will report to Campus Security any crimes occurring off campus and involving Virginia Wesleyan students and organizations.
 In situations where students are involved in violations of University policies and/or Virginia statutes, the University may pursue both internal administrative and external criminal charges.
-The Vice President for Student Affairs will
+The Senior Vice President will

 initiate internal disciplinary proceedings according to the University's Community Standards as they relate to conduct and behavior required of all students.